konradkaminski/serilog-sinks-openobserve-kkp/README.md

 "Data sources" - "Custom" - "Logs" - "Curl" shows the current username and token (format: `username:token`).
 "Data sources" - "Custom" - "Logs" - "Syslog-Ng" shows a configuration similiar (not identical!) to one required for this sink.

+Note: Currently OpenObserve only allows one token per user.
+It can be resetted in the "Data sources" page however no additional tokens can be generated.
+The token cannot be limited to any stream or organization.

 ### What is an organization?
 An organization is a management unit of users.
 For the self hosted system you may create any amount of organizations.
 The active organization can be seen in the web interface top right corner.